9001/copyparty/README.md

 ## file parser plugins

-provide custom parsers to index additional tags
+provide custom parsers to index additional tags, also see [./bin/mtag/README.md](./bin/mtag/README.md)

 copyparty can invoke external programs to collect additional metadata for files using `mtp` (either as argument or volume flag), there is a default timeout of 30sec